Portable Backup Generator

-The panel is powered by two separate DC sources: 9 volts from a small SMPS attached to the electric water heater circuit and 12V from the generator battery.
-The 9 volt supply provides power to the logic circuits during normal operation. †One of the disadvantages of using a generator interlock is determining when power returns because the main circuit breaker has to remain off.
-Sourcing 9 volts from the separately metered water heater circuit provided an easy way to sense utility status even when the main breaker is off. †The audible alarm generates an alert when utility power returns.
+The panel is powered by two DC sources: 9 volts from a small SMPS attached to the electric water heater circuit and 12V from the generator battery.
+The 9 volt supply provides power to the logic circuits during normal operation.
+A disadvantage using a generator interlock is determining when power returns because the main circuit breaker has to remain off.
+Sourcing 9 volts from the separately metered water heater circuit provided an easy way to sense utility status even when the main breaker is off.
+The audible alarm generates an alert when utility power returns.

 The circuit draws about 30ma from the 9 volt supply.
 When utility power is available the DC voltmeter is the only component powered by the generator battery.
 The battery maintainer easily makes up for this small draw keeping the battery fully charged.

 When power is lost the panel is shutdown.
 I did not want to drain the generator battery during an outage.
-A pushbutton on the front panel can be used to manually turn the unit on to observe battery and door status when the generator is not running during an outage.
+A pushbutton on the front panel turns the unit on to observe battery and door status when the generator is not running.

 When the generator is running the unit automatically powers up.
 An optoisolator senses generator AC power and through a 2N3906 transistor powers the logic from the 12 volt generator battery.
 This way the unit only draws battery power when the generator is running.
 The optoisolator is simply a neon pilot light assembly coupled to a 5516 CdS light dependent resistor.

-The unit is built into an 8Ēx8Ē Hoffman box.
+The unit is built into an 8”x8” Hoffman box.
 DC components are located at the bottom of the front panel, the AC panel meters are at the top.
-Each meterís AC leg is protected by a small fuse.
-Generator AC power enters the bottom left flows through the toroidal current sensing transformers and out to the generator back feed breaker in the main breaker panel.† An Aluminum angle bracket separates the AC from DC side.
+Each meter’s AC leg is protected by a small fuse.
+Generator AC power enters the bottom left flows through the toroidal current sensing transformers and out to the generator back feed breaker in the main breaker panel.
+An Aluminum angle bracket separates the AC from DC side.

 The status panel is located to the left of the main breaker panel making is easy to monitor generator status.

-One of the reasons Iíve procrastinated getting a portable generator is figuring out where to store it and how to protect it from the elements when it is in use.
+One of the reasons I procrastinated getting a portable generator was deciding where to store it and how to protect it from the elements when in use.
 I decided to add a small bump out to the rear of the house.
 It is 3 feet deep and 12 feet long.
 A third is used for the generator and the rest for general garden supply storage.
 The shed is sealed from the house; accessible only from the outside.

-Shelves store dedicated generator supplies: such as oil and oil change tools, spare spark plug, electric heater used as a dummy load, fire extinguisher and log book.
+Shelves store dedicated generator supplies: such as oil and oil change tools, spare spark plug, 1,000 W electric heater used as a dummy load, fire extinguisher and operating instructions.

 Instead of hinging the generator door on the side like a normal door I hinged it on top.
-When open the door becomes a makeshift roof.† To access the generator need to unlatch and lift up the door.
-Attached to the bottom of the door is a hinged section that act as legs.
-The legs are short sections of ĺĒ galvanized water pipe attached via floor flanges.
+When open the door becomes a makeshift roof.
+To access the generator need to unlatch and lift up the door.
+Attached to the bottom of the door are hinged legs.
+The legs are short sections of ¾” galvanized water pipe attached via floor flanges.
 The ends of the pipes are capped with rubber crutch tips to prevent them digging into the ground.
 Before I sided the door covered the plywood sheathing with Grace Ice and Water Shield.
 That way if the generator needs to be left out in the rain or snow the door becomes a pretty serviceable roof.
 When closed the pipe legs rest on the shed floor.

-The legs are pretty short so if I need to increase the height of the door opening use a longer water pipe to act as a monopole.
+The legs are pretty short so if I need to increase door height use a longer water pipe to act as a monopole.
 To prevent it from slipping out of position drilled a counter sink hole in the hinged section.